Packing & Storage Tips

 Pack your Storage Space Carefully

-Packing and stacking carefully will minimize the amount of space you'll need and prevent damage.
+Packing and stacking carefully and efficiently will minimize the amount of space you'll need and prevent damage.
 Place frequently used items near the door and valuables in the rear of the unit.

 Pack heavy items in small boxes to make them easier to carry and place them on the bottom of stacks to prevent any damage to your belongings.
 Try to leave room to get to the back of the unit in case you need items stored there.